 Juliette Gordon Low Society

 In March 1912, Juliette Gordon Low founded the Movement we know as Girl Scouts.
 Her outstanding leadership was matched by her stewardship.
-She converted the carriage house of her home into the first Girl Scouts national headquarters and she gifted the property to the Girl Scouts in her will.
+She converted her carriage house into the first Girl Scout national headquarters and she gifted the property to Girl Scouts in her will.
 Her bequest was the beginning of planned giving to Girl Scouts.

-The Juliette Gordon Low Society was founded on the occasion of the 100th Anniversary of the Girl Scouts to thank and honor friends who, like Juliette, choose to make Girl Scouts part of their legacy and a beneficiary of their estate.
+Founded on the occasion of the 100th Anniversary of the Girl Scouts, the Juliette Gordon Low Society was created to thank and honor friends who, like Juliette, choose to make Girl Scouts a part of their legacy and beneficiary of their estate.

-Retirement Plan Assets - Name GSGLA as the full or partial beneficiary of your retirement plan.
+Retirement Plan Assets.
+Name GSGLA as a full or partial beneficiary of your retirement plan.
 The benefit amount you specify will be distributed to GSGLA, tax free.

-Life Insurance - Life insurance provides a simple way to give a significant gift to GSGLA with possible income tax benefits that you may enjoy during your lifetime.
+Life Insurance.
+Life insurance provides a simple way to give a significant gift to GSGLA with possible income tax benefits.
 Name GSGLA as a full or partial beneficiary.